 This melt-in-your-mouth Small Lemon Cream Cheese Pound Cake is half the size of my original lemon pound cake recipe, but equally as delicious!
-Baked in a 6-cup bundt cake pan, this tart and tangy ultra moist, and tender cake is buttery soft and made with cream cheese, lemon juice, and lemon zest.
-Top it with a dusting of powdered sugar or a simple lemon glaze for a fun any time of the year treat!
+Baked in a 6-cup bundt cake pan, this tart and tangy ultra-moist tender cake is buttery soft and made with cream cheese, lemon juice, and lemon zest.
+Top it with a dusting of powdered sugar or a simple lemon glaze for a fun treat any time of the year!

 - It's made in a 6-cup bundt cake pan.

-- Enjoy it as-is, with a dusting of powdered sugar, or a simple lemon glaze.
+- Enjoy this small lemon cream cheese pound cake as-is, with a dusting of powdered sugar or a simple lemon glaze.

 - Tart and tangy—tart from the fresh lemon juice and lemon zest.
 Tangy from the cream cheese.

-- A mega moist and tender cake that will melt in your mouth!
+- A mega moist and tender lemon bundt cake that will melt in your mouth!

 - A fabulous dessert that serves 4-6 people.